Erikplacido/blue/README.md

 3. Configure your web server to serve the PHP files from the repository directories.
 4. Install any PHP dependencies into the `vendor/` directory if using Composer.

+## Currency configuration

+All Stripe transactions use the currency defined by the `DEFAULT_CURRENCY` constant in `src/config.php`.
+Update that constant to change the application's default currency.
+If you need to support different currencies for specific flows, introduce additional constants in `config.php` and reference them where required.

 This project does not include detailed deployment scripts, but the above steps outline the general setup required to run the application locally or on a server.